Community detection for binary graphical models in high dimension: Model definition, notation and main results

 For any $N$-by-$N$ matrix $M$, we shall denote $\vvvert M \vvvert_{p}$, with $1\leq p\leq \infty$, the matrix norm induced by the vector norm $\| \cdot \|_p$, and $\vvvert M \vvvert_{\max}=\max_{i,j\in [N]}|M(i,j)|$.
 Recall that, although the matrix norm $\vvvert\cdot \vvvert_{\max}$ is not sub-multiplicative, it satisfies

 for any $N$-by-$N$ matrices $A$ and $B$.
-We write $I_N$ and $J_N$ to denote, respectively, the identity matrix and the matrix full of ones, both $N$-by-$N$.
+We write $I_N$ to denote the $N$-by-$N$ identity matrix.

 Hereafter, for any subset $V$ of $[N]$, we write $1_V$ to indicate the $N$-dimensional vector having value $1$ in each coordinate belonging to $V$ and value $0$ in the remaining coordinates.
 To alleviate the notation, we will simply write $1_N$ instead of $1_{[N]}$, to indicate the vector full of ones.
+Along the text, the letter $K$ denotes a constant that is independent of $N$ and $T$ and that may change from line to line.
+Also, for any real values $a,b$, we let $a\wedge b$ and $a\vee b$ respectively denote the minimum and the maximum between $a$ and $b$.
+Finally, all the logarithms are in base $e$.